A554551N/RPGNotebook/BurningWheel/BurningStars/20230411 Session Notes.md

 - [[Morwen]] asks [[Dhitroth]] to find a nice rock for [[Bumper]]
 - [[Morwen]] visits [[Marshal]]
 	- Marshal introduces Morwen to her great-nephew **Rasvan**
+	- The conversation is incredibly awkward.
+Marshal and his family are clearly uncomfortable around New Morwen
 #sessionNotes